danskernesdigitalebibliotek/ddb-material-list/README.md

 --names`.
 Getting dredd to display any output from the hook file (for debugging), you need to run it in verbose mode: `dredd --loglevel=debug`.

+#### Unit ####

+Unit tests are primarily used to test parts that's difficult to test by the previous methods, unexpected exception handling for instance.
+Run `./vendor/bin/phpunit` to run the test suite.